Underwood-Inc/rituals/docs/IMPLEMENTATION_SUMMARY.md

 **Feature**: When a totem with a pattern-ritual item is powered with redstone, colored particle markers appear showing exactly where surrounding totems should be placed.

 **How It Works:**
-1. Player places central totem with pattern item (e.g., Hopper)
+1. Player places central totem with pattern item (e.g., Wheat)
 2. Player powers totem with redstone (block/torch/lever/button)
 3. System detects item type and loads corresponding visualization
 4. Particles spawn at each required totem position